BRDM-1: Description

 The vehicle is fully amphibious, a trim board is raised at the front of the vehicle before entering the water to improve vehicle's stability and displacement in water and prevent the water from flooding the bow.
 In the water the vehicle is propelled by a single rear-mounted water-jet.
 The water jet is powered by the main engine which drives a four-bladed propeller.
 The water jet outlet is protected by an armoured shutter while on land.
 This shutter must be removed before entering water.
 While the trim board in the front is in its travelling position it serves as additional armour.

 The BRDM-1 has a maximum armour thickness of 10 mm.
 This is sufficient for protection against small arms fire and small shell fragments but not against larger artillery fragments and 0.50 in machine gun fire.
 The BRDM-1-series tires are unarmoured and are particularly vulnerable to puncture from fire of all kinds.

 The BRDM obr.
 1959 was normally armed with a single 7.62 mm SGMB medium machine gun mounted at the front of the hull for which 1,250 rounds of ammunition were carried.
 The BRDM-2 obr.
 1960 also had mountings for two more 7.62 mm SGMB medium machine guns on the sides of the roof however usually only one machine gun was mounted even though it was possible to mount machine guns in all three mounting points.
 Later the 12.7 mm DShK 1938/46 heavy machine gun or 14.5 mm KPV heavy machine gun replaced the 7.62 mm SGMB medium machine gun in the front while an additional 7.62 mm SGMB medium machine gun was mounted on the rear.
 It was still possible to mount the other two 7.62 mm SGMB medium machine guns on the sides of the vehicle.

 The Soviet Army however disliked the vehicle for several reasons.
 The vehicle had no turret and to operate the armament the gunner had to open a hatch and expose himself to enemy fire.
 The vehicle also didn't have any kind of special sights which undermined its usability as a reconnaissance vehicle.
-These drawbacks encouraged the design team to create a new vehicle which would suit modern battlefield.
+These perceived shortcomings were noted and addressed by Soviet engineers in the design of the BRDM-2.